Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Knoxfield recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Knoxfield has experienced around 46 dwellings receiving development approval per year.
-Approximately 231 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 14 approved so far in FY-26.
-This results in an estimated 0.7 new residents per year per dwelling constructed over these five years.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Knoxfield has seen around 46 dwellings receiving development approval per year.
+Over the past five financial years, between FY21 and FY25, approximately 231 homes were approved, with another 14 approved so far in FY26.
+On average, this results in about 0.7 new residents per year per dwelling constructed over these five years.

-This shift suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+New building activity in Knoxfield shows a focus on higher-density living, with 45.0% detached houses and 55.0% medium and high-density housing.
+This marks a significant shift from existing housing patterns, which are currently 79.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 The location has approximately 253 people per dwelling approval, indicating room for growth.
-Population forecasts suggest Knoxfield will gain 1,157 residents through to 2041, based on the latest AreaSearch quarterly estimate.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth beyond current forecasts.
+According to the latest AreaSearch quarterly estimate, Knoxfield is forecasted to gain 1,163 residents through to 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development